ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### Does it get lonely when you're not traveling with anyone or are zoom calls just that good?

-Zoom calls can't replace social interaction in real life.
+Zoom calls can't replace social interactions in real life.
 I like traveling and I also enjoy being on my own once in a while.
 But I consider myself as a social person, so I really like traveling with others and always drive back to my hotspots to spend time with my family and friends.
 I couldn't imagine settling alone in the middle of nowhere.

 ### How often do you meet people that you would like to travel with again?